josemanuque/Mario-Party/README.md

 - This is a pseudo implementation of a Mario Party type style game to show the use of servers using Java Sockets.
-- Game consists of a Board where a maximum of6 players will throw the dices.
+- Game consists of a Board where a maximum of 6 players will throw the dices.
 Inside they will have single games, multiplayer games, prizes and punishments.
 - Server currently only works for users at the same computer for